RasaHQ/rasa/docs/core/retrieval-actions.rst

 ^^^^^

 Retrieval actions are designed to make it simpler to work with :ref:`small-talk` and :ref:`simple-questions` .
-For example, if your assistant can handle 100 FAQs and 50 different small talk intents, You can use a single retrieval action to cover all of these.
+For example, if your assistant can handle 100 FAQs and 50 different small talk intents, you can use a single retrieval action to cover all of these.
 From a dialogue perspective, these single-turn exchanges can all be treated equally, so this simplifies your stories.

 Instead of having a lot of stories like: